-The Wellness Pyramid: a Holistic Journey to Health
+The Wellness Pyramid: A Holistic Approach To Health

 Almost every conversation I have with a customer eventually involves a slight perspective change.
 Most understand the supplement industry isn’t regulated, but it isn’t until I bring up multiple examples of the deception do people really start to pivot their mindset into the “Oh man, I have to really be careful what I buy.”

 Everyone knows that diet and exercise are crucial.
 It isn’t until I use the analogy I am going to put forth here that it really clicks and the perspective truly shifts.